 Visit the Lexicon of Sustainability project site to add your own words, learn more about the films and get information about pop-up shows.

 About the Project

-For the past three years Douglas Gayeton and Laura Howard-Gayeton have crisscrossed the USA to learn this new language of sustainability from its foremost practitioners in food and farming.
+For the past five years Douglas Gayeton and Laura Howard-Gayeton have criss-crossed the USA to learn this new language of sustainability from its foremost practitioners in food and farming.
 Alice Waters on edible schoolyards.
 Wes Jackson on reinventing wheat farming.
 Joel Salatin on embracing the value of saner farming practices.
 Vandana Shiva on the global imperative of protecting seeds.
 Paul Stamets on how mushrooms can save the world.
 Will Allen on Food Security.
 Temple Grandin on the humane slaughter of animals.
 Farmer John on the revolutionary idea of community-supported agriculture.